curioustechizen/android-equiwidth-horizontal-layout/README.md

 ###Limitations

-  - The library is not perform any validation - so for example if you use it with a `orientation="vertical"` I have no idea what to expect.
+  - The library does not perform any validation - so for example if you use it with a `orientation="vertical"` I have no idea what to expect.
   - The `onMeasure` phase uses 2 passes.
 This could quickly run into a performance bottleneck if you have a complex layout nested inside of the `EquiwidthHorizontalLinearLayout`.
 I would recommend to use it only for simple use cases like buttons and the like.

+###Contributing

+The library is not exactly battle-tested - so, contributions are as always welcome.

 [1]: screenshots/sample.png "screenshot.png"